planetruby/gems/10-annotate.md

----
-layout: gem
-title:  "Week #10 - annotate gem - annotate your ActiveRecord models with comments about your table structure"
+# Week 10 - annotate gem - annotate your ActiveRecord models with comments about your table structure
----

 **Magic.**  ActiveRecord models can be as simple as: